stefanobartoletti/nuxt-social-share/README.md

 ## 🔩 Use

-The `SocialShare` component provides a share button for a single social network that you must select with the `network` prop; you will need to use it as many times as your total needed networks.
+The `SocialShare` component provides a share button for a single social network, that you must select from the `network` prop; you will need to use it as many times as your total needed networks.

 ```vue
 <!-- Basic use -->